peterbarker/sds021/common-support-serial-sensor.rst

 Step 2: writing a parser on the desktop
 ---------------------------------------

+.. note:

+   The repository https://github.com/peterbarker/sds021 contains the code references in this section.

 A next sensible step is to write a parser, in C++, to run on your desktop.
 So long as you structure it appropriately, it should be transferable into the ArduPilot code when it becomes time to do that.

 Writing the parser to run on your desktop PC has the advantage that you can use all the modern tools for debugging the code - valgrind and gdb are popular examples.